cybertec-postgresql/pgwatch2/README.md

 psql -h mydb.com -U superuser -f pgwatch2/sql/metric_fetching_helpers/cpu_load_plpythonu.sql mydb
 ```

+For more detailed statistics (OS monitoring, table bloat, WAL size, etc) it is recommended to install also all other helpers
+found from the `pgwatch2/sql/metric_fetching_helpers` folder (or `pgwatch2/metrics/00_helpers` for YAML based setup).

+NB!
+When rolling out helpers make sure the `search_path` is set correctly (same as monitoring role's) as metrics using the
+helpers, assume that monitoring role's `search_path` includes everything needed i.e. they don't qualify any schemas.

 # Running without helper / wrapper functions

 Helpers/wrappers are not needed actually, they just provide a bit more information.
 For unprivileged users (developers)
 with no means to install any wrappers as superuser it's also possible to benefit from pgwatch2 - for such use cases e.g.
 the "unprivileged" preset metrics profile and the according ["DB overview Unprivileged / Developer" dashboard](https://raw.githubusercontent.com/cybertec-postgresql/pgwatch2/master/screenshots/overview_developer.png)
-is a good starting point as it only assumes existance of pg_stat_statements.
+is a good starting point as it only assumes existance of `pg_stat_statements` which is available at all cloud providers.

 # Screenshot of the "DB overview" dashboard
 !["DB overview" dashboard](https://github.com/cybertec-postgresql/pgwatch2/raw/master/screenshots/overview.png)